exapsy/peekprof/README.md

   -refresh The interval at which it checks the memory usage of the process
        [default is 100ms]

+  -live Combined with -html provides an html file that listens live updates for the process' stats.
+       [default is true]

-  -live Is the host at which the local running server is running.
+  -livehost Is the host at which the local running server is running.
 This is used with -live and -html.
-        The profiler automatically opens the file in your browser.
-        [default is false]
+       [default is localhost:8089]

   -printoutput Print the corresponding output of the process to stdout & stderr